 By Deepa Babington

-ROME (Reuters) - Italians begin voting on Sunday in local election run-offs where Prime Minister Silvio Berlusconi's center-right coalition risks humiliating defeat in his home town of Milan for the first time in nearly 20 years.
+ROME (Reuters) - Italians voted on Sunday in local election run-offs where Prime Minister Silvio Berlusconi's center-right coalition risks humiliating defeat in his home town of Milan for the first time in nearly 20 years.

 Berlusconi took a drubbing in the first round of voting on May 15 and 16, when an uninspired center left managed to hold on to power easily in Turin and Bologna and forced the center right into run-offs in Naples and Milan, its northern power base.